dsdanielpark/open-interview/docs/usage.md

 ### OpenAI GPT

-1. Import the required modules and instantiate `InterviewGPT` with your OpenAI API key.
+1. Import the required modules and instantiate `GptGenerator` with your OpenAI API key.

     ```python
     import openai
-    from openinterview import InterviewGPT
+    from openinterview import GptGenerator

     openai.api_key = "value"

-    gpt_interviewer = InterviewGPT(api_key=openai.api_key)
+    gpt_interviewer = GptGenerator(api_key=openai.api_key)
     ```

 2. Provide the job description and resume, set the desired parameters, and generate system and user prompts in the following format.
 Check the generated prompts and modify as needed.
 You can create the desired prompt through a few attempts via web or API.